 - Remain calm and avoid arguing.
 Listen to their feelings and let them know you’re here for them.

-- Let them know they’re safe and everything is OK.
+- Let them know they’re safe and everything is OK, and improve their mood.

-- Listening to soothing music, have something to eat, or going for a walk.
+- Listening to soothing music, having something to eat, or going for a walk.

 Contact us if you are interested in assisted living, we are here to help you and your loved one live the life that they deserve, and we will support them through their Sundown Syndrome.